How to Create a Memorial Bench

 Covington Bench With Back, Arms, and Plaque

 A comfortable and refined option is the Covington Collection bench with a back, arms, and a customizable plaque.
-You can choose between 18 powder-coat finishes, including granite, pewter vein, and faux wood.
+You can choose between 18 powder-coat finishes, including granite, and pewter vein.
 Additionally, you can choose between square or round perforation.

 Buying a memorial bench provides a unique way to celebrate someone’s life.
 The flexible placement allows for more sentimentality than you can achieve with plaques in a cemetery.
 Just as a loved one may choose to scatter ashes in a meaningful location, they can place a bench somewhere significant.
 Those who pass by will notice the engraving, which will keep the deceased’s memory alive.